MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementgettype.md

 title: AcxTargetElementGetType
 ms.date: 04/29/2022
 targetos: Windows
-description: The AcxTargetElementGetType function given an existing ACXTARGETELEMENT object returns an element type in the form of a GUID.
+description: The AcxTargetElementGetType function given an existing ACXTARGETELEMENT object, returns its corresponding element type in the form of a GUID.
 prerelease: true
 req.assembly:
 req.construct-type: function